Highland Park, Calgary: Queens Park Village

 Residents in this community had a median household income of $53,040 in 2000, and there were 20.3% low income residents living in the neighbourhood.
 Most of the buildings were condominiums or apartments, and 100% of the housing was used for renting.

 Education

-The community is served by Buchanan Elementary School and James Fowler High public schools.
+The community is served by Buchanan Elementary School, Georges P. Vanier Junior High School, and James Fowler High public schools.
+Buchanan Elementary school enrolls 169 students kindergarten to 6th grade as of 2023.
+Georges P. Vanier Junior High School enrolls 474 students grades 6 to 9 as of 2023.
+James Fowler High school enrolls 1332 students from grades 10 to 12 as of 2023.